PURCHASING

 Settlement

-On the settlement day you are not required to attend as we handle all the requirements on your behalf.
+On settlement day, you are not required to attend; we handle all the requirements.
 Settlements are normally scheduled between 11 am and 3 pm.
 Our office will contact you once the successful settlement has been affected.
-Settlements are effected via PEXA an online settlement platform where communication is handle on your behalf between all parties.
+Settlements are effected via PEXA and online settlement platforms where communication is hands-on for you between all parties.

 After settlement